djmenig/kde-goal-2024/README.md

 This type of goal will take a lot of hard work, and I am unsure of the actual approach to the technical details of the development, but what I do know is the final outcome: a polished KDE Plasma that welcomes new and current users with familiarity.<br>

 I could lead this, but I could not implement it myself.
 Since I am limited technically, this goal would need a lot of support from the developer community in order for it to work.
-A preliminary idea of how project management could be outlines with a few different teams; for example:
+The following is a preliminary idea of how the organization of the project's management could be:

-1. UI/UX policy & guide/team
+1. UI/UX policy & guide team
 2. Application developer/team
 3. Plasma component developer/team
 4. Input method (e.g., touch-mode, etc.) developer/team